Effective as of: 07.29.2020

-C. Location of Policies.
-To ensure ready access to University policies, AUA will maintain an official University Policies web page (http://www.aua.am/policies) with the current approved version of all university policies and links to applicable procedures.
-The web page will be maintained by the university’s Institutional Research Office in a standard electronic format and will follow the structure described in Section V (D) below.
+To ensure ready access to University policies, AUA maintains an official University Policies web page (https://policies.aua.am/) with the current approved versions of all university policies and links to applicable procedures and other related documents.
+The web page will be maintained by the University’s Office of Institutional Research and Assessment in a standard electronic format and will follow the structure described in Section V (D) below.
 The documents on the University Policies web page will constitute the official electronic depository for all university-wide policies.
 The depository will also include the archive of previous policies.

 D. Structure and Organization of University Policies

-The University Policies web site will list all policies by name and category and will provide links to related procedures.
+The University Policies web site will list all policies by name, number and category and will provide links to related procedures and other relevant documents.
 Policies will be assigned to one or more of the following categories:

 Administrative – Policies that are of a general administrative or operational nature.